ppy/osu-wiki/news/2021/2021-10-21-project-loved-october-2021.md

 Much like Loved itself, our very own [Project Loved website](https://loved.sh/) is continuing to get support and updates!
 On top of several quality of life improvements being added, such as pagination for submissions, the community has been hard at work at making sure the website is accessible to all, with the website being translated into Bulgarian, German and Italian since last month!
 Thank you everyone for the contributions!
 As always, if you'd like to contribute to the on-going development efforts, please visit the [GitHub repository](https://github.com/cl8n/project-loved-web/) to get started.

 With time continuing to march on and with Project Loved's scope continuing to increase each month, we always have new faces joining us as well as others departing.
 This month, the osu!mania captain roster is seeing a major overhaul.
-Some of you may already recognize [RandomeLoL](https://osu.ppy.sh/users/7080063) — one of our most dedicated metadata reviewers on the Project Loved Team and a seasoned Beatmap Nominator.
-Going forward, on top of assisting with beatmap metadata, they will also lend a hand to the osu!mania captain team alongside the prestigious [DannyPX](https://osu.ppy.sh/users/11253722) and the one and only [Paturages](https://osu.ppy.sh/users/1375479).
+Some of you may already recognize ::RandomeLoL::{ user-id=7080063 } — one of our most dedicated metadata reviewers on the Project Loved Team and a seasoned Beatmap Nominator.
+Going forward, on top of assisting with beatmap metadata, they will also lend a hand to the osu!mania captain team alongside the prestigious ::DannyPX::{ user-id=11253722 } and the one and only ::Paturages::{ user-id=1375479 }.
 Please give them a warm welcome!

-However, with a whopping three new osu!mania captains joining, one of our most influential osu!mania captains is unfortunately retiring, as [-mint-](https://osu.ppy.sh/users/8976576) has announced her resignation from Project Loved.
+However, with a whopping three new osu!mania captains joining, one of our most influential osu!mania captains is unfortunately retiring, as ::-mint-::{ user-id=8976576 } has announced her resignation from Project Loved.
 Wanting to move forward to bigger and greater things is always an admirable goal and we would like to wish -mint- only the best, as she has been responsible for some of the most critically-acclaimed nominations to the osu!mania Loved category during her 17-month runtime as a captain and osu!mania coordinator.
 Thank you for your service and we hope your future plans turn out better than expected!

 Alright, enough said.
 Let’s get on with this month’s nominations.